-Levels of total Nitrogen show fluctuation which is likely due to fertilisation of the agricultural properties upstream of the quarry (Graph 7.4).
+Levels of total Nitrogen show fluctuation around the long term average which is likely due to fertilisation of the agricultural properties upstream of the quarry (Graph 7.4).
 Total Phosphorus levels shown in Graph 7.5 are consistently below 0.2mg/L and are well below the background average of 0.7mg/L at Site I.